oneils/functional-scala/src/main/scala/info/devpages/chapter2/README.md

 `parametric polymorphism` is not related to subtyping or inheritance relations.

 `generic` function is a function which is abstracted over the type of the parameter(-s).

+`partially applied function` is an expression in which you don't supply all of the arguments needed by the function.
+You supply only some or none of the required arguments.